AYUSHIMAHAJAN/Github-action-workflow-demonstration/README.md

 # Basics of Workflows:
-A workflow must contain the following basic components:
+A workflow must contain the following basic components:<br>
-**One or more events that will trigger the workflow.
+* One or more events that will trigger the workflow.
 **One or more jobs, each of which will execute on a runner machine and run a series of one or more steps.
 **Each step can either run a script that you define or run an action, which is a reusable extension that can simplify your workflow.